Volunteering 101 Series:

 mentality & cultural exchange

 benefit Volunteering programs are not about flying in saviors to lend helping hands to local populations, but about international collaboration, during which the local workforce and volunteers work hand in hand.
 Moreover, they are about a cultural exchange that is beneficial to both sides, who learn from one another’s skills, knowledge, language and traditions.
-Industrialized countries might be more developed in terms of technological and economical progress, but developing countries harbor tremendous wisdom that is getting lost elsewhere – like living in symbiosis with nature and cherishing social ties and moments over success and recognition.
+Industrialized nations might be more economically progressive, but low-income countries harbor tremendous wisdom that is getting lost elsewhere – like living in symbiosis with nature and cherishing social ties and moments over success and recognition.
 Volunteers, who understand and appreciate the dynamic of mutual exchange contribute to it and share their insights back home.

 Salasaka / Ecuador · 2012 traditional weaving and clothing

 sustainability & empowerment

 benefit Many nonprofit organizations aim at community-enrichment and their vision is to employ projects and volunteering programs that assist communities with their empowerment from within.
 By creating sustainable change, the community won't need development aid in the future.

 pitfall Nonprofit approaches that resemble more of a handout, might be putting out little fires rather than creating lasting impact.
 The worst case scenario is that they do more harm than good, for example when local populations become dependent on external monetary handouts instead of implementing sustainable alternatives such as micro businesses.
 A handout approach might also distract volunteers participating in these programs from the bigger picture, which shows that global policy change is required to alter the unjust conditions calling for development aid in the first place.